antlas0/meshtastic_visualizer/README.md

 ## How to run

-Based on X11, bBuild the dockerfile and run the docker container.
+Based on X11, build the dockerfile and run the docker container.
 This example assumes your node is accessible at `/dev/ttyACM0`.
 ```bash
 $ export DISPLAY=:0.0
 $ xhost +local:docker